movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The filesystem instance owns the device, roots, allocation, caches, and one open transaction.
 A separate mount view owns the selected root and VFS mount policy.
 Transaction failure makes the filesystem and all its views read-only.
+Each inode belongs to one view and one vnode, preserving native VM, IPC, locking, and unmount behavior.
+Trees have distinct anonymous device IDs for `stat`, with on-disk inode numbers; these IDs persist until the last view detaches, not across filesystem lifetimes.
+A filesystem-local lock serializes view attachment and detachment; vnode/transaction paths never take it.
+Root backreferences define immutable ancestry, and traversal checks directory entries against it.
+Unmount flushes only that view's vnodes; the last view closes the device and destroys filesystem services.
+Sync or unmount of any view can commit all views.

 Operations join with typed reservations, encode affected inodes and attach immutable data payloads before ending their handles.
 Ending a handle does not commit.
 A committer closes joins and drains handles; new writers wait for publication.
 Commit must not acquire arbitrary vnode locks.